Read more about

 Buddhism arrived in Japan at some point around the middle of the 16th Century, having come to Japan from the Kingdom of Baekje (18 BC-660 AD) on the Korean Peninsula.
 Within a few decades, the religion was increasingly accepted in Japan after overcoming violent opposition from conservative forces in the country.
 It was also around this time that Japan experienced immigration from Korea, as well as cultural influence from China, which influenced Buddhism in Japan since it was a important religion in both those countries.
 It was due to these reasons that the Yamato state of Japan (~250-710 AD) started to construct Buddhist temples at the capital of Nara which led to what is known today as Nara Buddhism in Japan.
 In 794 the capital had moved to the city of Helan, now known as Kyoto, and it was during this time that more branches of Buddhism, Shingon Buddhism and Tendai Buddhism, came to Japan.

-In most world surveys of country by irreligion, atheism, and agnosticism, Japan almost always ranks as one of the most highly irreligious countries in the world.
-This, however, is difficult to quantify in cultures in East Asia, including Japan, due to the fact that they tend to define religion differently, have a history of more syncretic mixing of various religious beliefs and the fact that some see there beliefs as more of custom and culture then religion.
-In Japan it is also harder to classify due to the fact that a lot of the people incorporate practices from multiple religions into their lives and are religious without belonging to any religious organization.
-Similar to many developed first world nations, a decline of religion in Japan has been seen in recent decades, particularly among its young people.
+Japan almost always ranks as one of the most highly irreligious countries in the world.
+This, however, is difficult to quantify in cultures in East Asia, including Japan, due to the fact that they tend to define religion differently, have a history of more syncretic mixing of various religious beliefs and the fact that some see their beliefs as more of custom and culture than religion.
+In Japan, it is also harder to classify due to the fact that a lot of the people incorporate practices from multiple religions into their lives and are religious without belonging to any religious organization.

 Structured Shintoism is relatively new to Japan, as for most of its history Shintoism was an unorganized folk religion.
-Starting in the 1890's the designation of local organizes religious communities was made as sect Shinto to differentiate them from government-owned shrines after government influence to link Shintoism with nationalism began in 1868 with the Meiji Restoration.
-Sect Shinto then developed and grew and is structured since it has a identifiable founder, a formal set of teachings, sacred scriptures, rules and rituals.
-There are thirteen different sects of Sect Shinto that are organized into the different groups of pure Shinto sects, Confucian sects, mountain worship sects, purification sects and faith healing sects.
-Currently structured Shintoism makes up a small minority of overall Shintoism in Japan.
+There are thirteen different sects of Sect Shinto that are organized into the different groups of pure Shinto sects, Confucian sects, mountain worship sects, purification sects, and faith-healing sects.
+Currently, structured Shintoism makes up a small minority of overall Shintoism in Japan.

 What is the Major Religion in Japan?